 5. Allow flavors to combine for at least 30 minutes before serving.
 This tastes best at room temperature.
 Refrigerated leftovers – if you have any – should keep for about 3 days.

-Eric not only came through with his photo, but included an evaluation as well.“Well, I made the baba ghanoush from your recipe today.
+“Well, I made the baba ghanoush from your recipe today.
 I used tahini instead of the olive oil and milk.
 My Mom always used tahini, so that’s what I used.
 We are eating it right now and enjoying it immensely.
 I used white eggplants from my garden and blackened them on the grill to cook them instead of cooking in the oven.
 They had a really nice char on them and lent a smoky flavor just like you said in your recipe.”

 Keep those requests coming!